Eschatologue/CM_wiki/docs/spells/5th-level.md

 **Components:** V, S, M (a diamond worth at least 500 gp, which the spell consumes)
 **Duration:** Instantaneous

 You return a dead creature you touch to life, provided that it has been dead no longer than 10 days.
-If the creature's soul is both willing and at liberty to rejoin the body, the creature returns to life with 1 hit point.
+If the creature's soul is both willing and at liberty to rejoin the body, the creature returns to life with 1 Hit Point.

 This spell also neutralizes any poisons and cures nonmagical diseases that affected the creature at the time it died.
 This spell doesn't, however, remove magical diseases, curses, or similar effects; if these aren't first removed prior to casting the spell, they take effect when the creature returns to life.
 The spell can't return an undead creature to life.